BCLibraries/bc-libraries-site-hugo/content/news/2022-02-exploring-bc-libraries-open-access-e-journal-portfolio.md

 type: "news"
 ---

-BC Libraries helps publish many open-source online journals, by researchers from undergraduate to seasoned scholars.
+BC Libraries help publish many open-source online journals, by researchers from undergraduate to seasoned scholars.
 See how they perform internationally.